-Perhaps then, we should spend more time and effort celebrating and congratulating a woman that she has grown a whole person.
+Perhaps then, we should spend more time and effort celebrating and congratulating a woman because she is the one who has grown a whole person.

-She has changed the way she looks, walks, wees, works, eats, drinks and spends her free time (assuming she’s first time mum otherwise, nope) for this mini-dictator but in our haste to celebrate the driver of the vehicle, we forget to marvel at the engineer.
+She has changed the way she looks, walks, wees, works, eats, drinks and spends her free time for this mini-dictator, but in our haste to celebrate the driver of the vehicle, we forget to marvel at the engineer.